 Carol Powell, BSN, MSN, RNC-OB

-If you’re trying to get pregnant, or if you think you might be pregnant, it’s important to listen to your body and understand the early symptoms of pregnancy.
+If you’re trying to get pregnant, or if you think you might be pregnant, it’s important to listen to your body and understand these 10 common signs of early pregnancy.
 These are a few things you may be experiencing if you are in the early stages of pregnancy:

 If a week or more has passed without the start of your expected period (especially if you have a regular cycle), you may be pregnant.
 It’s best to take a test or visit your gynecologist to make sure.

 Since the amount of blood in your body increases during pregnancy, your kidneys need to process more liquid causing more frequent urination.